gomorpheus/morpheus-docs/troubleshooting/Variables_Examples.rst

 Pre-Provision Vars
 ------------------

 A subset of variables are available for Instance, Host Name and Hostnames.
 These can be passed inside ``${ }`` blocks during provisioning or in relevant policy configs.
+Groovy syntax can be resolved to allow for dynamic name generation as shown in some of the examples below.

 Instance Naming Policy example: ``${userInitials}-${cloudCode}-${platform == 'windows' ?
 'W' : 'L'}-${sequence}``